-Ottawa braces for 'increasingly dangerous’ COVID mandate protests, as ‘Freedom Convoy’ blockades leave city on edge
+Ottawa braces for ‘increasingly dangerous’ covid mandate protests as ‘Freedom Convoy’ blockades leave city on edge

 Big rigs and other vehicles — emblazoned with signs blasting Trudeau in obscene language and reading “Mandate Freedom” — have blocked main arteries and intersections in the downtown core, causing traffic chaos.
 The deafening sound of horns has filled the air for much of the day and night.
 Police say residents have been the targets of racist vitriol.

-A woman’s shelter said some women have admitted themselves into hospital “due to the increased trauma from the noise and fear.”
-A downtown shelter for vulnerable youth said it would close this weekend to protect the safety of its staff and customers.
+A women’s shelter said some residents have admitted themselves to hospital “due to the increased trauma from the noise and fear.”
+A downtown drop-in shelter for vulnerable youths said it would close this weekend to protect its staff and customers.

-As Ontario began a planned loosening of covid-19 measures this week, many businesses shut down or delayed reopening, citing safety concerns.
-The Rideau Centre, a major downtown shopping mall, has been closed for the last week after it was swarmed with protesters who refused to comply with a provincial mask mandate.
+As Ontario began a planned loosening of coronavirus restrictions this week, many businesses shut down or delayed reopening, citing safety concerns.
+The Rideau Center, a major downtown shopping mall, has been closed for the past week after it was swarmed by protesters who refused to comply with a provincial mask mandate.

-A downtown ice cream shop said it would close until next Wednesday after one of its employees was physically assaulted on the way to work, “blocked on the sidewalk by two men and shoved to the ground for wearing a mask.”
+A downtown ice cream shop said it would close until Wednesday after one of its employees was physically assaulted on the way to work, “blocked on the sidewalk by two men and shoved to the ground for wearing a mask.”

 “It’s not a protest anymore,” Ontario Premier Doug Ford said this week.
 “It’s become an occupation.”

-The organizers have vowed to remain until their demands are met.
+The organizers have vowed to remain until their demands have been met.
 They’ve built a wooden structure and stockpiled diesel fuel and propane near Parliament, raising security concerns and prompting police criticism.

-Sloly has defended the police response, citing worries that the protesters will use vehicles against them and that they might be armed.
+Sloly has defended the police response, citing worries that protesters will use vehicles against officers and that protesters might be armed.

 “I have deep personal empathy for those that are suffering,” Sloly said.
 “We are doing everything we can to make sure we keep this city safe.”